Naevan1/Nae_Portfolio/README.md

 # Athanasios Rakitzis Portfolio
 AI - Data Science Portfolio
----
+\\
-After each project I include a few keywords like libraries/frameworks used or Theoretical concepts.
+After each project a list of keywords is included indicating libraries, frameworks and Theoretical concepts used.
----
+\\

 # Project 1 : Customer Call Prediction